Judge blocks release of woman convicted in 1987 Alpine Manor murders

 Wood told investigators she sometimes acted as a lookout while Graham smothered the patients.
 Wood and Graham were lovers at the time of the murders.

+State officials decided to keep the two separated, which is why Wood is in a federal prison in Florida.

-The state Parole Board recently approved Wood’s request for release.
-Relatives of the Alpine Manor victims then stepped in and asked that the ruling be put on hold while they try to keep her locked up for the maximum time possible.
+When the state Parole Board recently approved Wood’s request for release, Engman stepped in and asked that the ruling be put on hold while an appeal plays out in Kent County Circuit Court.

-Michigan Parole Board spokesperson Holly Kramer says because of Judge Rossi's ruling, Wood will remain in prison until a judge can decide if she should be released on parole or if she should remain in prison until she next comes up for parole.
+Michigan Parole Board spokesperson Holly Kramer says because of Rossi's ruling, Wood will remain in prison until a Kent County judge can decide if she should be released on parole or if she should remain in prison until she next comes up for parole.

+Even if she remains in prison, her time behind bars will be relatively short-lived.
+Wood is slated for release no later than June of 2021.

+“That’s fine with me; the longer we keep her in, the better,’’ Engman said.

 ►Make it easy to keep up to date with more stories like this.
 Download the 13 ON YOUR SIDE app now.